 Abuse of older people in Australia is an increasing issue.
 It is expected that in 2061, 25% of NSW's population will be aged 65 or older.
 The National Elder Abuse Prevalence Study (2021) found that one in six older Australians living in the community self-reported that they have experienced abuse.
 The most common perpetrators were found to be family and community members, particularly adult children and intimate partners.
-Social isolation, ill mental health, ill physical health, disability, and housing insecurity are factors that can significantly contribute to an older person's vulnerability to abuse.
+Social isolation, mental ill-health, physical-ill health, disability, and housing insecurity are factors that can significantly contribute to an older person's vulnerability to abuse1.